littlebrahma/littlebrahma/_portfolio/Calendar_2017.md

 porject_subtitle: Character Designing, Illustration
 porject_apple_imglink: ""
 porject_android_imglink: ""
-project_detail: One of the first little brahma product which captures our creative prowess while stating some facts related to the brahma - Our Lord Creator.
-This Calendar features a unique style illustrations featuring the famous trimurthis with fun and all their glory.
+project_detail: One of the first Little Brahma product which captures our creative prowess.
+The Calendar features unique style illustrations featuring the famous trimurthis in all their glory.
+It also states facts about Brahma - Our Lord Creator, one for each month of the year.
+The last leaf of the calender showcases all the Little Brahmas (artists) who created this brillant piece of art.
 whatWeDoList:
 - Character Designing
 - Illustration